rodaine/rodaine.github.io/_posts/2013-09-17-experimenting-with-canvas-and-requestanimationframe.md

 On to the update loop: `Canvas#loop`.
 The actual logic for this method was inspired by [Bob Nystrom][bob] in his online book *[Game Programming Patterns][gpp]*; I strongly encourage you check it out, even if you aren't interested in game dev.
 First, the `current` timestamp is obtained, and the time difference between `current` and our `previous` timestamp is added to the cumulative `lag` of our animation.
 Next, we attempt to perform an update for each `updateStep` in `lag`, attempting to catch us up with the real-time position of the triangles in the animation.
 Once the `lag` is reduced to below a single `updateStep`, `Canvas#render` is called and passed the ratio of `lag` to `updateStep` as the `partialStep` extrapolation value.

 And, finally, the ON button for this whole contraption: `Canvas#start`.
-This method makes the self referencing call to our `requestAnimFrame` wrapper and then calls calls `Canvas#loop`.
+This method makes the self referencing call to our `requestAnimFrame` wrapper and then calls `Canvas#loop`.
 Why loop after the rAF?
 If the animation has fallen-back to the `setTimeout` method, calling it first will ensure we are as close to 60fps as possible.

 ### Putting it all together ###